Object Oriented Programming

 High Level Functions

 Higher level functions (HLFs) are a great example of functional programming inside of JS.
-Since functions are first class citizens, we can pass them to other functions
+Since function

 function reverse(array, fn) {